mbilab/zebrafish/README.md

 Usage: node zebrafish.js [video] [theda]

 Arguments:
-  video  the video (.mov format) to analyze theda  the threshold to binarize a grayscale image (`0.96` is suggested)
+  video  the relative path of the video (.mov format) to analyze theda  the threshold to binarize a grayscale image (`0.96` is suggested)

 The result is stored in `output/[VIDEO]/[THEDA]/custom-init-kmeans-centroids/result.json`